 The GMAT cutoffs vary from institute to institute.
 We will delve into that in the next section.

 The GMAT score range is between 200 to 800 and the average GMAT score is anywhere between 500 to 550.
-However, IIM Bangalore being one of the top management institutes, expects a GMAT score between 650 to 700+.
+Since IIM Bangalore is one of the top management institutes, the GMAT score for IIM Bangalore can be anywhere between 650 to 700+.
 The GMAT score valid for IIMB is 5 years.

 Besides Bangalore, there are other IIMs too.
 So, now if you are wondering how much GMAT score is required for IIMs?
 In this table below, we will tell you the GMAT cutoffs for each institute and programs.
 They are as follows: